Local Uncertainty Sampling for Large-Scale Multi-Class Logistic Regression: Conclusion

 \section{Conclusion}

-This paper introduced a general subsampling method for solving large-scale logistic regression problems.
-We investigated the asymptotic variance of the proposed estimator.
+This paper introduced a general subsampling method for solving large-scale multi-class logistic regression problems.
+We investigated the asymptotic variance of the proposed estimator when the model is correctly specified.
 Based on the theoretical analysis, we proposed an effective sampling strategy called Local Uncertainty Sampling to achieve any given level of desired variance.
 We proved that the method always achieves lower variance than random subsampling for a given expected sample size, and the improvement may be significant under the favorable condition of strong conditional imbalance.
-Therefore the method can effectively accelerate the computation of large-scale logistic regression in practice.
-Experiments on synthetic and real-world datasets are provided to illustrate the effectiveness of the proposed method.
-The empirical studies confirm the theory, and demonstrate that the local uncertainty sampling method outperforms the uniform sampling, case-control sampling and the local case-control sampling methods under various settings.
-By using the proposed method, we are able to select a very small subset of the original data to achieve the same performance as that of the full dataset, which provides an effective mean for big data computation under limited resources.
+Therefore the method can effectively accelerate the computation of large-scale multi-class logistic regression in practice.
+Empirically, we will need a pilot estimate of the probability to setup the acceptance probability.
+We proved that the variance of the proposed estimator remains a constant which is independent of the randomness of this pilot estimate as long as it is consistent.